ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 Cloud Build offers a simple solution and utilises the power of containers to offer a lot of possibilities.
 A build pipeline is set up in a few minutes, and your Docker images are uploaded automatically!

-It saves you a lot of time and trouble of setting up build infrastructure, because, well, you do not have to!
+It saves you a lot of time and trouble in setting up build infrastructure, because, well, you do not have to!

 If you wish to try it yourself,